Layout errors

 CSS and Breakpoints

-Breakpoints are points at which a website’s layout changes based on the viewport size.
+Breakpoints are points at which a website’s layout changes based on the Viewport size.
 Proper use of breakpoints ensures that a website is responsive.
-If a developer overlooks responsive design principles, layout errors can proliferate across devices.
+If a developer overlooks responsive Design Principles, layout errors can proliferate across devices.

 Key CSS Techniques for Layout: